lx-industries/rmcp-actix-web/README.md

 - **Full MCP compatibility**: Implements the complete MCP protocol specification
 - **RMCP ecosystem alignment**: APIs that follow RMCP patterns for maximum consistency

+## ⚠️ Security Notice

+This transport forwards Authorization headers to MCP services.
+If your MCP service passes these tokens to upstream APIs (proxy pattern), be aware this violates MCP specifications.
+See [SECURITY.md](SECURITY.md) for details.

 ## Contributing

 We welcome contributions to `rmcp-actix-web`!
 Please follow these guidelines: